lovelysystems/lovely-editor/src/components/editor-quill/README.md

      Toolbar)
 - `toolbarSelector`: css selector of the new Toolbar component (tells Quill to use it)
 - `theme`: supports either `snow` ([Docs][8]) or `core`.
 Use `core` to customize the theme of the Editor.
 An example can be found in the Storybook with Font-Awesome icons.
-- `hideToolbarOnBlur`: hide the toolbar, once the Editor looses focus (onBlur)
+- `hideToolbarOnBlur`: hide the toolbar, once the Editor loses focus (onBlur)

 ### Basic Customization Example Code